 • Access to leading Consultants within 48 hours*

 • Modern purpose-built hospital

-• Access to diagnostics including CT, MRI, X-Ray and Ultrasound
+• Access to diagnostics including MRI, X-Ray and Ultrasound

 • Private, spacious, ensuite rooms